Keeper-Security/docker-test-saml-idp/README.md

 This is a dockerized mock SAML IdP.
-It's a fork of [docker-test-saml-idp](https://github.com/kristophjunge/docker-test-saml-idp) with some customizations.
+It's a fork of [docker-test-saml-idp](https://github.com/kristophjunge/docker-test-saml-idp) with some customizations specific to Submitty

-## License

-This project is licensed under the MIT license by Kristoph Junge.